BANGKOK CITY GUIDE: Must do in Bangkok

 LANGUAGE: the main language is Thai.
 However, in most major cities English is spoken.

 MONEY/ATM: the currency is the Thai Baht.
-Most major cities have ATMs available and establishments accept credit cards.
-However, you’ll need cash for any smaller purchases at markets, for example.
+Most major cities have ATMs available and establishments accept credit and debit cards.
+However, you’ll need cash for smaller purchases.

 ELECTRONIC APPLIANCES: All plugs are type A, B, and C with standard voltage 230V and frequency 60Hz.
-Pack your universal travel adaptor!
+A universal travel adaptor is essential!

-VISA: citizens from the US, UK, and other EU countries are allowed a free 30-day visa if they enter by air.
-If you enter overland, you’re given 15 days.
-It’s easy to extend it to a tourist visa if you’d like to stay longer.
-Visit the Thai Embassy website has more information.
+VISA: citizens from the US, UK, and other EU countries are allowed a free 30-days visa when entering by air, or 15 days if entering by land.
+Visit the Thai Embassy website for more information.

 Best time to visit Bangkok

 The low season begins in March when temperatures are really high and very humid.
-The monsoon season starts in May, but if you don’t mind the rain, visiting between May and October could be perfect if you want to do Bangkok on a budget.
+The monsoon season starts in May, but if you don’t mind the rain, visiting between May and October could be perfect if you are looking to do Bangkok on a budget.

 However, the best time to visit is between November and March, the high season.
 During this period it’s much drier and temperatures are on average 28⁰C.
 Unfortunately, this means you will come across bigger crowds and higher prices.
-Keep reading this Bangkok city guide to find out how to organize your trip on a budget and save money.
+Keep reading this Bangkok city guide to find out the best way to organize your trip and save money.

 How much is a trip to Bangkok?